 You might be asking: What are magic leprechaun rocks?
 Well, they are magic rocks that disappear in a burst of bubbles when “washed,” leaving behind some leprechaun gold.

-Note: This and other St. Patrick’s activities can be found on my St. Patrick’s Day activities for kids page.
+Note: Find more St. Patrick’s fun on my St. Patrick’s Day activities for kids page.

 One day I came upon a post about “dissolving rocks” at Reading Confetti.
 That post provided the inspiration for my magic leprechaun rocks!